Athletics at the 1952 Summer Olympics – Men's 1500 metres: Summary

 The early leaders of the final were Audun Boysen followed by Warren Druetzler.
 Towards the end of the first lap, Werner Lueg began to move up to take the lead, with Rolf Lamers on his shoulder to place a wall to control the pack.
 Patrick El Mabrouk was next in line but unable to get by.
 On the third lap Lamers was unable to maintain the pace as Josy Barthel and Roger Bannister exchanging elbows with El Mabrouk lined up behind Leug.
 With 300 metres to go, Leug accelerated, opening up a 5-metre gap down the backstretch but through the final turn, Leug was unable to hold the pace allowing Barthel to catch back up.
 Bob McMillen moved up from eighth place to catch the group of leaders at the head of the final straight.
 Barthel went around Leug and sprinted to victory.
 McMillen ran the long way around El Mabrouk and Bannister and was chasing Barthel down the straight.
-Leug maintained his gap on Bannister and El Mabrouk, but looked helplessly as McMillen sprinted past, but he didn't have enough race left to catch Barthel, finishing half a metre behind but also being credited with the same time, a new Olympic record.
+Leug maintained his gap on Bannister and El Mabrouk, but looked helplessly as McMillen sprinted past, but he did not have enough race left to catch Barthel, finishing half a metre behind but also being credited with the same time, a new Olympic record.

+It has been retrospectively asserted that Barthel's win was so unexpected that the band playing the winner's national anthem had not prepared the sheet music for Luxembourg's Ons Heemecht, and instead improvised a tune.
+However, contemporary accounts in the Luxembourgish press suggest the correct anthem was played; the wrong anthem incident actually took place in a dream Barthel had the night before, which he recalled in an radio interview given immediately after his win.